obi-a/uptime_monitor/README.md

 ```

 ###Browsers
-The browser to use is specified, by adding a browser key/value pair to the monitor
+A browser is specified, by adding a browser key/value pair to the monitor
 ```ruby
 browser: ["firefox"]
 ```